-- Total patients on Table 5, Column C, should be greater than the total number of patients on Table 3A (unless only one type of service is offered at the health center). - Patients with medical visits on Table 5 are generally eligible for inclusion in eCQMs reported on Tables 6B and 7. - The personnel on Table 5 is routinely compared to the costs on Table 8A.
-See the crosswalk of comparable fields in Appendix B. - Billable visits reported on Table 5 should relate to patient charges reported on Table 9D. - If you submit Grant Reports, the total number of patients and visits reported on the grant table must be less than or equal to the corresponding number on the Universal Report for each cell. - Table 6A activity reported for substance use disorder and mental health treatment are compared to the Table 5 addendum and the main part of Table 5 mental health and substance use lines. - Visits and patients reported on the Table 5 addendum must also be included in the main part of Table 5, medical plus mental health lines.
+- Total patients on Table 5, Column C, should be greater than the total number of patients on Table 3A (unless only one type of service is offered at the health center or patients receive only one kind of service). - Patients with medical visits on Table 5 are generally eligible for inclusion in eCQMs reported on Tables 6B and 7. - The personnel on Table 5 is routinely compared to the costs on Table 8A.
+See the crosswalk of comparable fields in the UDS Manual, Appendix B. - Billable visits reported on Table 5 should relate to patient charges reported on Table 9D. - If you submit Grant Reports, the total number of patients and visits reported on the grant table must be less than or equal to the corresponding number on the Universal Report for each cell. - Table 6A activity reported for substance use disorder and mental health treatment are compared to the Table 5 addendum and the main part of Table 5 mental health and substance use lines. - Visits and patients reported on the Table 5 Selected Service Detail Addendum must also be included in the main part of Table 5, medical plus mental health lines.